Sunday, July 16, 2017

 Flying saucers may not have become a big news item if not for cash rewards.
 Kenneth Arnold's sighting in June 24, 1947 was an unexpected by-product of him searching for a crashed Curtis Commando R5C military transport plane that carried a reward of $5,000 for the finder.
 Arnold struck out, but in the aftermath of his UFO sighting, several parties put forth rewards for evidence that the flying saucers were real.

-(The text in the clipping below is tiny, but it's it's the headline that's important, and the detail from it shown below.)
+(The text in the clipping below is tiny, but it's the headline that's important, and the detail from it shown below.)

 Berkeley Daily Gazette, July 8, 1947